mazureth/analogiq-schemas/README.md

 ### Knob

-Represents a rotary control with a defined angle range and min/max values:
+Represents a rotary control that can be either continuous (with a defined value range) or stepped (with discrete positions):

+#### Continuous Knob

 ```json
 {